Codependency: Symptoms & Treatment

 The problem is that these repeated rescue attempts allow the needy individual to continue on a destructive course and to become even more dependent on the unhealthy caretaking of the “benefactor.”
 As this reliance increases, the co-dependent develops a sense of reward and satisfaction from “being needed.”
 When the caretaking becomes compulsive, the co-dependent feels choiceless and helpless in the relationship but is unable to break away from the cycle of behavior that causes it.
 Co-dependents view themselves as victims and are attracted to that same weakness in love and friendship relationships.

-Treatment for codependent relationships generally involves individuals therapy for both partners involved, as well as couples therapy.
+Treatment for codependent relationships generally involves individual therapy for both partners involved, as well as couples therapy.
 If addiction to drugs and/or alcohol is a factor in the relationship, the partner with the addiction will be encouraged to engage in treatment for that as well.
-Individual therapy for Codependency involves a focus on self-esteem, self-efficacy, and relinquishment of the dependence on others in regards to self-worth.
+Individual therapy for Codependency involves a focus on self-esteem, self-efficacy, and relinquishment of dependence on others in regard to self-worth.
 Therapy engagement will also focus on the establishment of boundaries and how to say no.